bythewaters/train-station-api/README.md

 - Docker app starts only when db is available ( custom command via management/commands )

 ## Installing using GitHub:
- - Install Postgres and Postgis extension, then create DB
+ - Install Postgres and Postgis, GDAL extension, then create DB
  - Open .env.sample and change environment variables on yours !Rename file from .env_sample to .env

 ```shell